 Have you considered the pros and cons of studying in a city, suburban, or rural environment?
 You will find all three in the United States!
 Numerous universities are located in the middle of large cities or metropolitan areas, providing excitement and many cultural offerings.
 However, a significant number of institutions with a large international student population are located in smaller “college towns.”
 What makes you feel the most comfortable?
 Some students prefer a campus with plenty of green space, while others like the hustle and bustle of metros and crowded streets.
 Keep in mind that many universities in the United States are like small cities, offering plenty of social events and entertainment.

-Security is another aspect of life at a U.S. university to consider.
+Security is another aspect of life at a US university to consider.
 But safety on campus is rarely a function of the size of the institution.
 Where the university is located (e.g., within a city versus a rural community) generally influences the level of security off campus.
-But no matter where you go, you are sure to find a safe and secure environment, with dedicated campus police officers and ample security measures.
+No matter where you go, you're sure to find a safe and secure environment with dedicated campus police officers and ample security measures.

-Public and private institutions of higher learning do tend to differ in cost.
+Public and private institutions of higher learning tend to differ in cost.
 Prior to choosing a college or university, you should realistically assess the total cost of the universities that interest you, then determine what you and your family can afford.
 Most universities provide accurate estimates of the total costs of tuition, lodging, meals, and miscellaneous expenses.
-Plus, when you apply for your F-1 (student) visa, you are required to demonstrate your ability to pay for an entire year at the institution.
-If you are awarded a scholarship, make certain to calculate the total amount that your family will need to contribute toward your education on an annual basis over the four (or more) years of your undergraduate program.
+Plus, when you apply for your F-1 (student) visa, you'll be required to demonstrate your ability to pay for an entire year at the institution.
+If you're awarded a scholarship, make certain to calculate the total amount that your family will need to contribute toward your education on an annual basis over the four (or more) years of your undergraduate program.

-Many of the large universities in the United States are members of a public system of universities, which receive support from federal and state governments.
-The majority of public schools do not offer need-based financial aid to international students; however, they may have merit-based scholarships available to you.
-On the other hand, private universities, which are typically more expensive, frequently provide greater financial assistance to international students after they have been admitted.
-Be sure to consider cost and financial aid when making your decisions.
-When filling out your applications, be truthful about your family’s financial situation and what they can afford.
+Many large universities in the United States are members of a public system of universities, which receive support from federal and state governments.
+The majority of public schools do not offer need-based financial aid to international students; however, they may have merit-based scholarships available.
+On the other hand, private universities, which are typically more expensive, frequently provide greater financial assistance to international students after they've been admitted.
+Be sure to consider cost and financial aid when making your decision.
+When filling out your applications, be truthful about your family’s financial situation and what you can afford.

 Are you ready to begin your journey to a US college or university?
 Be bold and take a step that will likely change your life and shape your professional future.
 Many international students make this dream happen every year—and so can you.